James Gordon Bennett Sr.: Later career

-By the time that Bennett turned control of the New York Herald over to his son James Gordon Bennett Jr. (1841–1912), who was 25 in 1866, it had the highest circulation in America but would soon face increasing competition from Horace Greeley's New York Tribune and soon in the next decades, from Joseph Pulitzer's New York World, William Randolph Hearst's New York Journal, and Henry Jarvis Raymond's The New York Times.
+By the time Bennett turned control of the New York Herald over to his son James Gordon Bennett Jr. (1841–1918) in 1866, it had the highest circulation in America but would soon face increasing competition from Horace Greeley's New York Tribune and soon in the next decades, from Joseph Pulitzer's New York World, William Randolph Hearst's New York Journal, and Henry Jarvis Raymond's The New York Times.

-However, under the younger Bennett's stewardship, the paper slowly declined under the increasing stiff competition and changing technologies in the late 19th century and, after his 1912 death, it was merged a decade later with its former archrival, the New York Tribune in 1924, becoming the New York Herald Tribune for another 42 years.
-It met with considerable success and reputation in its last half-a-century until it finally closed in 1966–1967.
+However, under the younger Bennett's stewardship, the Herald slowly declined under the increasingly stiff competition and changing technologies in the late 19th century.
+The paper was merged with its former archrival, the New York Tribune in 1924, six years after the younger Bennett's death, becoming the New York Herald Tribune for another 42 years.
+It enjoyed considerable success and a high reputation, but declined in the 1950s and 1960s.
+The Herald Tribune merged with the New York World-Telegram and The Sun and the New York Journal-American in 1966 to become the New York World Journal Tribune, which folded in 1967.

 Personal life

-On June 6, 1840 he married Henrietta Agnes Crean in New York.
+On June 6, 1840 Bennett married Henrietta Agnes Crean in New York.
 They had three children, including: